-At the age of 17 I found myself in the church parking pondering the amazing series of circumstances that had brought me to this point in my life.
-I had been through a lot for one so young and my outlook on life was already more jaded that many men over twice my age.
-In the past year I had, in rapid succession, been arrested because of my hoodlum associations and illegal activities, dropped out of a prestigious charter high school that I qualified to enter only a year earlier, and then gone through two expensive drug and alcohol rehabilitation programs; a 40-day in-patient hospital program in San Pedro and a 30-day stay at a treatment center in Idyllwild.
+At the age of 17 I found myself in the church parking lot pondering the series of circumstances that had brought me to this point.
+In very quick succession I had been arrested because of my hoodlum activities, dropped out of a prestigious college preparatory high school, and then gone through two expensive drug and alcohol rehabilitation programs; a 40-day in-patient hospital program in San Pedro and a 30-day stay at a treatment center in Idyllwild.
 The results were the same after each; the head of the program pronounced me incurable and recommended that I be institutionalized.

-I had avoided church for years and scoffed at anyone who tried to share the Gospel with me.
-I felt that I was certainly brighter than any of those weak-minded people who fell for the Bible and I enjoyed arguing with (or just telling off) anyone brave enough to broach the subject of God with me.
-But eventually my extremely self-centered, passive-aggressive, rebellious lifestyle caught up with me and with all other doors shut, I finally went to my praying mother’s house asking for help.
-She showed so much undeserved forgiveness that even I could not refuse her appeal to go to church with her “just once.”
+Up until this point I had avoided church for years and scoffed at anyone who tried to share the Gospel with me.
+I felt that I was certainly brighter than any of those weak-minded people who fell for the Bible.
+I would argue anyone brave enough to broach the subject of God with me into the ground.
+Or failing that, I would simply tell them off in the coarsest language possible.
+But now my self-centered lifestyle had finally caught up with me.
+The only door that was still open to me was at my praying mother’s house.

 As I prayed that simple prayer it was as if I opened my heart just a crack, and apparently that is what God was waiting for.
 I was flooded with a peace that was greater than anything I had ever experienced before.
-I suddenly knew beyond a doubt that God was there and that He would take control of everything.
-In a flash I knew that, yes, I had really made a mess of my life but that Jesus was giving me a second chance and that He could and would do a lot better than I had.
-My very countenance changed and the expression of toughness and cynicism that I had worked for years to build just melted off my face.
-I felt intense joy because I knew that I was doing the right thing.
+I suddenly knew beyond a doubt that God was there and that He was in control of everything.
+In a flash I knew that, yes, I really HAD made a mess of my life but that Jesus was giving me a second chance and that He could and would do a lot better if I surrendered.
+I was suddenly different, but I was more myself than ever before.
+Even my countenance changed.
+The expression of toughness and cynicism that I had carried on my face for years seemed to melt off.
+I felt an intense joy because I knew that things were alright.
 I could not stop smiling.
 I think I smiled for a week straight from the sheer happiness that was now in my heart.

-Later, a pastor read the book of Romans with me and explained the meaning of life from God’s perspective.
+A few days later, a pastor read the book of Romans with me and explained the meaning of life from God’s perspective.
 As we read together about all men being hopeless sinners and about God sending Jesus to help those who would accept Him I experienced physical sensations which were not pleasant.
 He had me read a passage from that Bible that said that the Blood of Jesus could make me clean and I felt so unclean at that moment.
 I realized later that I was actually being healed of my drug and alcohol addiction.
 When we read about Jesus paying for my sins, I was more than willing to admit that I needed to humbly ask God for help.
-By the time we had finished reading and the pastor had prayed with me, I felt totally clean and spiritually alive for the first time.
-Amazingly, since that day I haven’t been addicted to alcohol or drugs even though I was diagnosed by several different respected professionals in more than one hospital as an incurable alcoholic/drug addict just less than a year prior.
-I am really amazed and thankful for this miracle in my life and I don’t know why God chose to give it to me – I just know He did.
+By the time we had finished reading and the pastor had prayed with me, I was totally clean and spiritually alive for the first time.
+Amazingly, since that day I have not been addicted to alcohol or drugs even though I had been diagnosed by several different respected professionals as an incurable alcoholic/drug addict less than a year prior.
+I am really amazed and thankful for this miracle in my life.
+I don’t know why God chose to give it to me – I just know He did.

 If you are a Christ-follower and you want to help, let’s talk.
 Or if you have not yet made a personal connection with this Jesus that I have been talking about then I’d love to hear from you too.
 It would be my privilege to introduce Him to you!
 You can reach me at the email here on this site.